Who We Are

 In 1984, Delano members felt the need to have more of a presence in the Delano area.
 Pastor Johnson resigned to take another position and Our Father's Lutheran split into two churches.
 Light of Christ Lutheran was born.
 During those early years, worship services were held in the school and also at St. Paul's United Church of Christ.

 Through the ministry of Mission Builders, the first building was completed in 1987.
 The congregation grew and needed additional worship space.
 On October 10, 1997, a new sanctuary that seats over 300 people was dedicated.
 In the fall of 2005, construction was completed on a wing containing offices and classrooms.

 Today, Light of Christ Lutheran numbers over 1200 members, with one-third of these being youth and children.
-From 2004-2009, worship attendance grew by 60% and the congregation was one of eleven congregations in the Minneapolis Area Synod honored for its faithful mission-oriented financial stewardship.
+In 2017, there were 20 baptisms and 4 funerals.

 Throughout its history, God has indeed worked through the mission and ministry of Light of Christ Lutheran Church.
 Our mission statement, "Welcoming & Serving All Through the Unconditional Love & Light of Christ" honors both the congregation's desire to be Christ-focused and mission-directed.